mT5: A massively multilingual pre-trained text-to-text transformer: Experiments

 We use the same inverse square-root learning rate schedule used by T5 during pre-training, with the learning rate set to $1 \big/ \sqrt{\max(n, k)}$ where $n$ is the current training iteration and $k = 10^{4}$ is the number of warm-up steps.
 Following the T5.1.1 recipe, we do not apply dropout during pre-training.
 We use the same self-supervised objective as T5, with $15$\% of tokens masked and an average noise span length of $3$.
 We ablate some of these experimental details in \cref{sec:ablation}.

 For fine-tuning, we use a constant learning rate of $0.001$ and dropout rate of $0.1$ for all tasks.
-In the zero-shot setting, we use a batch size of $2^{20}$ for XNLI and $2^{16}$ for \mbox{PAWS-X}, NER, XQuAD, MLQA, and TyDi QA.
-For early stopping, we save checkpoints every $200$ steps and choose the checkpoint with the highest performance on the validation set.
+We use batch size $2^{17}$ for most tasks but increased this up to $2^{20}$ in a few cases based on performance on the validation set.
+For early stopping, we save checkpoints every $200$ steps and choose the checkpoint with the highest validation performance.